lukarh/leetcode/README.md

 # leetcode

-yay starting another leetcode study plan
+yay starting another leetcode study plan, but in both javascript and python